johnathanthedev/apple-ror-assessment/README.md

 ## Getting Started

+Create the .env files.

+1. Inside of the `/frontend` directory copy and paste the contents of `/documents/.example.frontend.env` and paste them into the new `.env` file.
+2. Inside of the `/api` directory copy and paste the contents of `/documents/.example.api.env` and paste them into the new `.env` file.

-You will need to build and start the docker services.
+Build and start the docker services.

 1. Build services
 ```bash